- Float down the timeless River Nile aboard the Steam Ship Sudan and experience all of the great attractions away from the crowds

-- You'll stay in two historic hotels before and after the cruise: Old Winter Palace in Luxor, Old Cataract in Aswan
+- Stay in two historic and world-class hotels before and after the cruise

 Contact one of our Egypt specialists + 44 (0) 20 3958 6120

-Giza and the Egyptian museum with a private tour guide.
-Symbols of the Pharaonic civilisation, the pyramids of Giza are the remains of a vast funeral complex built in the middle of the third millennium BC - a testimony to the power of the Pharaohs during the Ancient Egyptian Empire.
+Today you’ll discover the Pyramids of Giza and the Egyptian Museum alongside a private tour guide.
+Symbols of the Pharaonic civilisation, the Pyramids of Giza are the remains of a vast funeral complex built in the middle of the third millennium BC – a testimony to the power of the Pharaohs during the Ancient Egyptian Empire.
 The Great Pyramid of King Khufu is the only surviving example of the Seven Wonders of the World, the ultimate witness to the splendour of a bygone era.
-Take a tour to discover the entire site, including the Sphinx - the guardian of the Giza Necropolis - followed by the megalithic valley temple, the Solar Boat Museum and the three pyramids of Khufu, Khafra and Menkaure.
-The day will continue with a visit to the brand new Grand Egyptian Museum near the pyramids (provided your travel dates coincide with its hotly anticipated opening) or the Museum of Egyptian Antiquities founded in 1857 by French archaeologist Auguste Mariette.
+Take a tour to discover the entire site, including the Sphinx – the guardian of the Giza Necropolis – followed by the megalithic valley temple and the three pyramids of Khufu, Khafra and Menkaure.
+The day will continue with a visit to the brand new Grand Egyptian Museum near the pyramids (provided your travel dates coincide with its hotly anticipated opening) or the Museum of Egyptian Antiquities, founded in 1857 by French archaeologist Auguste Mariette.
+The former is a highly anticipated and colossal project, bringing together 3,000 years of history and almost 100,000 objects across nearly 124 acres, including Tutankhamun’s treasure.
 The latter contains some of the most extraordinary examples of Ancient Egyptian genius and gives us unparalleled records of the evolution of man, with 120,000 historical objects from prehistoric to Greco-Roman times.
-The tour concludes with the discovery of Tutankhamun's splendid treasure, discovered by Howard Carter in 1922.

-Private transfer and overnight stay on the Steam Ship Sudan, lunch on board.
-You'll spend the afternoon visiting the Karnak complex, dedicated to the god Amun who was the protector of the pharaohs of the New Kingdom era, followed by the Luxor temple, the most elegant of the Ancient Egyptian buildings built under Amenhotep III, and extended by another great builder, Ramses II.
+This morning you’ll be privately transferred from Luxor to the Steam Ship Sudan (owned by our parent company, Voyageurs du Monde), to begin your Nile cruise.
+Settle into your cabin and enjoy lunch onboard the steamship before spending the afternoon visiting the Karnak Temple Complex, dedicated to the god Amun, followed by the Luxor temple, the most elegant of the Ancient Egyptian buildings built under Amenhotep III.
 After returning from the tours, the boat will begin sailing to Qena, north of Luxor.
-This part of the Nile, which is very rarely frequented by cruise ships, is magnificent and offers beautiful views of the surrounding countryside, especially at sunset.
-Dinner on board and overnight stay at the dock in Qena.
+This part of the Nile, which is rarely frequented by cruise ships, is magnificent and offers beautiful views of the surrounding countryside, especially at sunset.
+Enjoy a delicious dinner on board and stay overnight at the dock in Qena.

-Leave the boat very early to get to Abydos by road (about two hours).
-The holy city - and the city of Osiris, king of the underworld and god of the afterlife - has been attracting visitors since the Ancient Egyptian era.
-The temple, which dates back to the reign of Seti I, is a wonder, with large colourful engravings, whose exquisite execution marks the birth of Ramesside art.
-The route back includes a visit to the Dendera Temple and the spectacular temple of Hathor, goddess of joy and love, protector of women and also nurse to the pharaohs.
-Bordered by different cultures and the desert, the remains of the ancient city of Dendera are particularly well preserved.
-Find intricately decorated chapels, columns topped with cow heads, dark passages and stairways, terraces and a roof which boasts a splendid view of the Upper Egypt countryside.
-It's then time to get back on board for lunch as the boat resumes sailing to Luxor.
-Dinner on board and overnight at the dock in Luxor.
+It’s an early start today as you disembark the boat and drive two hours to reach Abydos.
+The holy city - and the city of Osiris, king of the underworld - has been attracting visitors since the Ancient Egyptian era.
+The city’s temple, which dates back to the reign of Seti I, is filled with large colourful engravings, whose exquisite execution marks the birth of Ramesside art.
+The route back to the steamship includes a visit to the Dendera Temple and the spectacular temple of Hathor, goddess of joy and love.
+In the ancient city of Dendera you’ll find intricately decorated chapels, columns topped with cow heads, hidden passages and a roof which boasts a splendid view of the Upper Egypt countryside.
+It's then time to get back on board for lunch as the boat resumes sailing towards Luxor.
+Dinner will be served on board and you’ll spend the night docked in Luxor.

-This morning is devoted to the discovery of the Theban Necropolis, land of mysteries and domain of the god Osiris under the New Kingdom and the Valley of the Kings, whose ornately decorated tombs tell the story of the deceased's journey through the afterlife.
-Then visit the Valley of the Queens – the secret necropolis of royal wives – along with the Valley of the Nobles.
-Finish off the unforgettable morning with a stop at the Temple of Medinet Habu, where Ramses III engraved for eternity his victorious battles against the Sea Peoples, before heading back to the boat for lunch.
-Resume sailing to Esna, then Edfu.
-Dinner on board and overnight at the dock.
+This morning is devoted to the discovery of the Theban Necropolis and the Valley of the Kings, whose ornately decorated tombs tell the story of their journey through the afterlife.
+Combine this with a visit to the Valley of the Queens – the secret necropolis of royal wives – along with the Valley of the Nobles.
+Finish off the unforgettable morning with a stop at the Temple of Medinet Habu, where Ramses III engraved his victorious battles against the Sea Peoples, before heading back to the boat for lunch.
+Resume sailing to Esna, then Edfu, enjoying dinner on board and spending the night docked in Edfu.

-Visit the Temple of Edfu, built in the third century BC and dedicated to the falcon-headed god Horus, to Hathor his wife - goddess of beauty and love - and to Harsomtous, their son.
+Today you’ll disembark the steamship to visit the Temple of Edfu, built in the third century BC and dedicated to the falcon-headed god Horus, to his wife Hathor - goddess of beauty and love - and to their son, Harsomtous.
 This is one of the best preserved temples in Egypt.
 It's then time to get back on board for lunch as the boat resumes sailing towards Kom Ombo for a sunset arrival.
-The Temple of Kom Ombo is unique in Egypt because it is dedicated to two deities: the hawk-headed god Horus and the crocodile-headed god Sobek.
-Dinner on board and overnight stay at the dock in Kom Ombo.
+Here you can visit the Temple of Kom Ombo, which is unique in Egypt because it’s dedicated to two deities: the hawk-headed god Horus and the crocodile-headed god Sobek.
+Return to the boat for dinner on board, where you’ll be docked in Kom Ombo for the night.

-Final leg of the journey to Aswan, where the Nile River ends and Nubia begins.
-The harvested fields bordering the river give way to large sand dunes.
-This was once the border of civilisation.
+Embark on the final leg of your journey towards Aswan, where the Nile River ends and Nubia begins.
+The harvested fields bordering the river give way to large sand dunes, which were once considered to be the border of civilisation.
 You'll spend the afternoon visiting the Temple of Philae, the domain of the goddess Isis, a universal and magical deity reigning over life, death and the underworld.
-Philae was one of the most important shrines in Egypt and Nubia until 550 AD, until the Byzantine Emperor Justinian I ordered its closure.
-After the tour, there will be free time in Aswan to enjoy a quick haggle in the souq before dinner.
-Dinner on board and overnight stay at the dock in Aswan.
+Philae was one of the most important shrines in Egypt and Nubia until 550 AD, when the Byzantine Emperor Justinian I ordered its closure.
+After the tour, you will have some free time in Aswan to explore the city’s markets and haggle over some souvenirs in the souq.
+Head back to the steamship for one final delicious dinner and good night’s sleep on board.

 A la carte